Updated March 17, 2023

 Different kinds of events located in AngularJS

 AngularJS is incredibly full of events and includes a basic model for how you can add event listeners towards the HTML.
-It facilitates plenty of events associated with mouse and keyboard.
+It facilitates plenty of events associated with the mouse and keyboard.
 Most of these events will be put on an HTML Element.
-In case you have written HTML and as well, AngularJS events concurrently, after that both events can execute, this means an AngularJS event will never overwrite an HTML event.
+If you have written HTML and AngularJS events concurrently, both events can execute, which means an AngularJS event will never overwrite an HTML event.

 A few of the essential events are the following.

 We are going to analyze is Communicating with Events.

 Angular JS includes a global event bus that allows you to raise events on one scope and let other scopes listen for that event and respond to it.
 You can pass additional arguments with the event so that other listeners can respond appropriately to the event.
 Events are fairly straightforward, but there are a few gotchas to them.

 First off, listening to an event, you simply call the $on() method on a scope with a parameter of the name of the event.
 Then any event with that name will fire your callback.
 Raising an event, on the other hand, requires a little bit of planning.